kushaldas/tunir/docs/usage.rst

 The path of the database is configured in the tunirlib/default_config.py file.
 Currently it stays under /tmp.

+.. note:: You do not need a database if you are only running stateless jobs.

 Start a new job
 ---------------